‘This Is Us’ Fans React To Sterling K. Brown’s Ripped Body As ‘Dancing Randall’ Memes Make The Rounds

 On the show — and in real life — many memes were born from the hilarious moment.

-In a post shared to the official This Is Us Instagram page, seen here, shots of a shirtless, dancing Randall were shown with captions such as “Me when I started the playlist and the shower warming up.”
+In a post shared to the official This Is Us Instagram page, seen here, shots of a shirtless, dancing Randall were shown with captions such as “Me when I started the playlist and the shower warmin up.”
 Another angle showed two shirtless Randalls with a joke about “vibin with myself in the bathroom mirror.”

 “Councilman Pearson makes memeing almost too easy,” the caption on the This Is Us page teased.

-Brown also shared a shot of his character’s office striptease as he noted that everyone would be well suited to be more like his character.
+Brown also shared a shot of his character’s office striptease as he noted that everyone would do well if they were more like his character.
 While he was shown taking it all off in the clip, Brown also reminded fans to wear a mask in the caption to his post.

 We would all do well to be a little bit more like Randall.???????????? #ThisIsUs #WearAMask pic.twitter.com/gdw196zgCy